ELIOT FETTE NOYES, FAIA (1910-1977)

 1952 - The John and Frances Hersey House, 361 Hulls Farm Road, Southport CT.
 Was possibly numbered 351 previously.
 Commissioned 1951.
 Sold to Lindamir Realty in 1972.
 Sold in 1994 to Chung and Alison Lew.

 1953 - The Austin E. Briggs House, 23 Chestnut Woods Road, Redding CT.
 He was the cartoonist of 1940s Flash Gordon fame.
-Featured in November 1958 Architectural Record.
+Featured in Architectural Record, November 1958.
 Sold in 1972 to Marcus and Trudy Gildin.
 Sold in 2000 to Dana Whitney and William J. Nelson.

 1954 - aka Yellow Bubble House, 9096 Southeast Venus Road, Hobe Sound FL.
 Sold in 2011 to Blake Cilwick who destroyed it in 2012.
 As of May 2019 the land is still vacant.

-1954 - aka White Bubble House, 9086 Southeast Venus Street, Hobe Sound, FL.
+1954 - The Joseph V. Reed House, aka White Bubble House, 9086 Southeast Venus Street, Hobe Sound FL.
 Designed with Wallace Neff.
+Featured in Architectural Record Houses of 1956.
 Sold in 2011 to Geraldine Muir.

 1954 - The General Electric Wonder Home.
 Unbuilt.
 General Electric approached Noyes and asked if he would design a house for an exhibitiion depicting the American home of 1964, ten years in the future with all the attributes of modern life pre-molded in.
 Noyes created four insulated plastic segments bolted together with criss-crossed aluminum ribs that created the four legs of the structure - like a table - leaving the sides open to large expanses of glass.